Agstya/GHA_MLOps_SelfHostedRunner/README.md

 ```
 This workflow effectively automates the process of generating and updating the house price prediction report, ensuring consistency and reproducibility.

+# Model

+# House Price Prediction Analysis and Report Generation

+This Python script simulates house price data, evaluates different regression models, generates exploratory data analysis (EDA) visualizations, and creates a comprehensive Markdown report.

+## Data Generation

+The `generate_synthetic_data` function creates a realistic dataset for house price prediction:

+- It randomly generates values for features like area, bedrooms, bathrooms, location, lot size, and year built.
+- Calculates the house price based on the features and incorporates random noise.
+- Stores the generated data in a Pandas DataFrame.
+- Encodes categorical columns using one-hot encoding for compatibility with machine learning algorithms.

+## Model Evaluation

+The `evaluate_models` function assesses the performance of different regression models:

+- It separates features (X) from the target variable (y) in the provided dataset.
+- Standardizes numerical features using StandardScaler to ensure consistent scales.
+- Applies Principal Component Analysis (PCA) to reduce dimensionality and improve computational efficiency.
+- Defines a set of regression models to evaluate: Linear Regression, Random Forest, and Gradient Boosting.
+- Employs cross-validation to evaluate the models' predictive accuracy using appropriate features (X_scaled for Linear Regression, X_pca for others).
+- Calculates the mean squared error (MSE) as the performance metric.
+- Returns a dictionary containing the MSE values for each evaluated model.

+## Exploratory Data Analysis (EDA)

+The `visualize_eda` function generates informative EDA visualizations:

+- It creates a pairplot using Seaborn to visualize relationships between features.
+- Generates a correlation heatmap using Seaborn to visualize feature correlations.
+- Encodes the visualizations into Base64 format for embedding in Markdown reports.

+## Report Generation

+The main code section combines the data generation, model evaluation, and EDA visualization steps to create a comprehensive report:

+- Generates synthetic house price data using `generate_synthetic_data`.
+- Creates Markdown-formatted image representations for EDA visualizations using `visualize_eda`.
+- Opens the `report.md` file for writing.
+- Writes the EDA report header and embeds the pairplot visualization using its Markdown representation.
+- Writes the correlation heatmap section and embeds the heatmap visualization using its Markdown representation.
+- Closes the `report.md` file after writing the report content.
+- Prints the file path of the generated report.md file.

+This script effectively automates the process of generating house price data, evaluating regression models, creating EDA visualizations, and compiling a comprehensive Markdown report.